Hey, thanks for visiting my site. I’m Jakob Schwichtenberg.

 So why are these notions so popular nevertheless?
 Because they are convenient.
 On the one hand, they are convenient to excuse why you aren’t able to do certain things.

 “Well, I simply have no talent for mathematics.”

 “I’m not smart enough.”

-On the other hand, they are useful to feel better than other people.
+On the other hand, they are used to feel better than other people.
 Haha, look at these dumb people.
-Us vs. them mentality is always powerful.
+Us vs. Them mentality is always powerful.

 It makes actually no sense to believe in intelligence and talent.
 Even if I’m wrong and there is such a thing, talking and thinking will only have the effect that you start doubting and limiting yourself.